khajaasmath786/Storm3--Hbase-HDFS-Hive-from-HortonWorks/README.md

 6. sudo jps .
 Make sure hmaster,hregion,hquorumpeer are listed as java process.

 7. Start Kafka only if zoo keeper is up.
-That is hquorumpeer is listed in jps command.
+That is hquorumpeer is listed in jps command. sudo bin/kafka-server-start.sh config/server.properties

 8. Start Hive Meta store using the command $hive --service metastore .
 If any errors are encountered you need to update hive-site.xml to enable local mode. hive.metastore.local=true should be set in hive-site.xml